-SolarShare sometimes uses financing to purchase or build solar projects.
+SolarShare sometimes uses financing to purchase or build Projects.
 The amount of financing varies depending on SolarShare's financing needs and the terms of the financing.
-We expect that this financing will be secured from private lenders.
+We expect that this financing will be obtained from private lenders.

 6.4 227118 Holdings Ltd. Operating (Credit) Line